-Getting great (or at least good) sleep requires a proactive approach and naturally, we’re not exactly the best at this whole strategized approach to sleeping well.
+Getting great (or at least good) sleep requires a proactive approach, and most people aren’t wired to create a strategic approach to sleeping well.

-Waking up tired isn’t just about a crappy feeling; it affects your health, your mood and your cognitive function.
-It’s safe to say we aren’t at our peak performance under the influence of lack of sleep.
+Waking up tired isn’t just about a horrible feeling; it affects your health, your mood, and your cognitive functioning.
+It’s safe to say we aren’t at our peak performance under the influence of a lack of sleep.
 As much as we love coffee or any source of caffeine, the solution lies in your ability to change your patterns.

 The good news is that it’s completely within your control.
 I’ll show you several strategies you can implement to gain the upper hand in your quest to obtain a proper night’s sleep.

 Signs of a Lack of Sleep

 The alarm yells, and you hit the snooze button, hoping for a small window of reprieve.
 It works until you’re jolted awake by the consistent efficiency of the alarm clock again.
 So much for hoping it suddenly breaks so you have an excuse to sleep in.

 You begrudgingly get up after the third snooze cycle, haphazardly making your way into the kitchen to start brewing that cup of coffee you so desperately need.
 All the while you’re swearing at yourself, decrying that this is in fact the last time you’re going to go to bed this late.

 With the liquid injection of caffeine taking effect, it’s smooth sailing in the morning, but before you know it, lunch is around the corner, and you’re downing some carb-heavy meal with your colleagues.
 With a belly full, you settle back in to focus, and like clockwork, your eyes shut and your head nods as you fight a losing battle with the nap gods.

 You somehow weather this storm, wondering why companies don’t allow siestas that you always hear so many positive things about from your Spanish friends.